What should you wear to your Engagement Session?

 Coordinate your clothing with each other:

-- Wear clothes that are the same level of “dressiness.” and wear similar shades that compliment each other.
+- Wear clothes that are the same level of “dressiness.”
+Wear similar shades that complement each other.
 Choose clothes that look best on you.
 Do not do matchy-matchy – but complimentary.
 Stay away from highlighter colors, crazy patterns, and big words on the front.

 Choose clothes to compliment your location:

 - If you are taking pictures in a field or the mountains, consider clothes with more natural colors.
 And if you are taking pictures in a downtown area, you might consider more urban clothes with bolder colors and style.

 - Either location’s best colors if you want to stand out are: yellow or red!
 These are amazing in all locations!

 Choose colors that compliment your skin tone:

 - For example, if you have light skin, white clothing can wash out your complexion in photographs.
 So don’t hesitate to take photos before the big day – see what they might look like against your skin tone and how they look on camera.

 Check out our PINTEREST board for more inspiration on what to wear: